 How many students at the University have physical or learning disabilities?

-Last year the disability support services (DSS) office had contact from more than 100 students, mostly from the Women’s College.
+Last year the office of Accessibility and Health Promotion had contact from more than 100 students, mostly from the Women’s College.

 What kinds of disabilities do our students have?

 There is a wide variety of types and severity of disabilities among our student population.
 Some students require physical accommodations, such as handicapped parking spaces or desks that will work with a wheelchair.
 Other students have learning disabilities such as dyslexia, ADHD, math or language learning challenges, memory problems, chronic psychiatric conditions, executive function problems, written language challenges, etc.